dyl-atk/clustering-local-areas/README.md

 ## **Model evaluation**

 The quality of the model’s outputs is then assessed.
 General clustering evaluation statistics are computed, including within sum of squares and silhouette score.
 The next step is to visualise the clusters to judge whether the k-means clustering algorithm has made sensible cluster assignments.
 PCA dimensionality reduction is used to reduce the number of variables in the training dataset (Utami, 2021).
 The first two principal components are taken so each local area can be visualised on a two-dimensional scatterplot (Singh, 2021).
 The clusters are shaded onto the scatterplot.
 The scatterplot shows the groups of datapoints identified as distinct clusters appear reasonable.
+The cluster plot suggests the initial hypothesis is correct: the clustering algorithm has successfully partitioned the parliamentary constituencies using patterns discovered in census data.

 ![Alt text](/cluster_plot.png "")